lalitm1004/lm04-blog/src/content/blog/002-oxigrad-01.md

 type BackwardFn = fn(value: &Ref<ValueInternal>)
 ```

-> I'll only go over the implementation of `ADD`, `MUL`, and `POWER` in this blogpost.
+> I'll only go over the implementation of `ADD`, `MUL`, and `POWER` in this blog post.
 You can check out the rest on GitHub

 ## The forward pass
 ### Implementation of ADD